Skip to main content

 • obligations which must be followed when private land is being accessed, such as risk minimisation, biosecurity control, fire and health risk management.

 The Code names EWOV as the independent dispute resolution organisation responsible for receiving complaints in relation to compliance with the Code.
+EWOV will have regard to the Code as part of its considerations when reaching an assessment about what a fair and reasonable outcome is in a land access complaint.

-If you are involved in negotiating a voluntary agreement for access to your land – consider naming us as an option for dispute resolution.
+If you are involved in negotiating a voluntary agreement for access to your land, consider naming us as an option for dispute resolution.
 That way, if things don’t go to plan, you’ll have access to an independent dispute resolution service without any additional cost.
 There is no need to be represented by lawyers if you lodge a complaint with us.

 There are some complaints relating to transmission companies and land access that we cannot consider.